commmpotte/TestTaskValantis/README.md

 - **JavaScript (ES6+)**: Programming language for building the application logic.

 ## Installation
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Start the development server using `npm start`.
+4. Start the development server using `npm run dev`.
-5. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at `http://localhost:5173`.

 ## Usage